-Legal work experience can improve your chances of getting a training contract.
-Getting a training contract (TC) is the ultimate aim of anyone wishing to become a solicitor.
+Legal work experience can improve your chances of getting a training contract (TC).
 However, competition is notoriously fierce and you may need to apply several times before succeeding.

-You might find yourself having completed a law degree or GDL without a training contract.
+You might find yourself having completed a law degree or GDL without a TC.
 You might be therefore be hesitant to commit to the Legal Practice Course due to its expense without the guarantee of a TC afterwards.

 One option which will strengthen your position is to find legal work whilst continuing to apply for Vac Schemes and TCs.
 Since you have completed a law degree or GDL conversion course, you’ll be ready to find proper legal work experience.
 You already have the legal knowledge to be paid for your work, but working will help you to build up further legal skills.
 This can make you a much more attractive applicant for TCs and Vac Schemes.